hydraulic-software/conveyor/guidebook/docs/index.md

         * Updates use delta downloads and data is shared between apps, even from different vendors.
         * Has everything IT departments need to easily deploy to managed networks.
     * Build Mac applications that use the popular [Sparkle 2 update framework](https://sparkle-project.org/).
+        * Sparkle is automatically used, without needing any code changes in your apps.
     * Build apt repositories for Debian/Ubuntu, tarballs for other distros.
 Integrates with systemd for servers and cron jobs.
 * **Generate a static download site.**
     * Detects the user's operating system and CPU architecture.